-GSRSV has evaluated Sadie E and is placing her as a "Program Dog."
-This means that GSRSV is placing Sadie E through its adoption program while her owners continue to care for her.
-Sadie E's adoption fee is $85.
+GSRSV has evaluated Bear and is placing him as a "Program Dog."
+This means that GSRSV is placing Bear through its adoption program while his caregiver continues to care for him.

 Bear is located in Antelope.
 His adoption fee is $160.